FiniteMonkeys/UpsideDownLEDs/README.md

 GPIO.cleanup()
 ```

-When I run this on the Raspberry Pi, each of the LEDs lights up in sequence, then it blinks out the word `HELLO`.
+When I run this on the Raspberry Pi (via `python smoke_test.py`), each of the LEDs lights up in sequence, then it blinks out the word `HELLO`.

 ### Step 2: Elixir